 Because medical records and health information technicians play such an important role in the health care realm, it is essential that they are well trained.
 These professionals must usually have at least a postsecondary certificate to land a position; some earn professional certifications and others pursue associate degrees.
 Because this is a highly technical field requiring minimal hands-on lab experience, students can often complete at least some of their medical records and health information technician education online.

-However they attend class, technicians' training typically includes lessons in medical terminology, anatomy and physiology, healthcare coding systems, and health data standards.
+However they attend class, technicians' education typically includes lessons in medical terminology, anatomy and physiology, health care coding systems, and health data standards.
 The BLS notes that certified technicians must typically enroll in continuing education courses throughout their careers to maintain licensure, so learning is truly a lifelong commitment for these professionals.
-Additional training may also improve earnings and career potential down the road, making it an important investment, too.
+Additional education may also improve earnings and career potential down the road, making it an important investment, too.

 Some technicians may choose to specialize their work.
 The following are two job types medical records technicians may decide to pursue.